“We were … marketing the United States of America”

 – Captain Eugene A. Cernan, USN (ret.), the last man to walk on the moon.

 Apollo is the largest and the most important marketing case study in history.
-It’s a story that needed to be told, but to date had not—and certainly not from the perspective of marketing and PR practitioners.
+It’s a story about marketing that needed to be told, but to date had not—and certainly not from the perspective of marketing and PR practitioners.

 This greatest technological achievement of the 20th century was also a global event, as an estimated 600-million television viewers watched and listened as the Eagle lunar module landed on the moon and the first human footprints marked the lunar surface.
 The buildup to the moment was long, but there can be no denying that the drama was epic and the dangers very great.
 Within the scientific community, it was understood that nearly every possible scenario required detailed preparation, ranging from anticipating physical mishaps and catastrophes to the remote likelihood that the astronauts might return to Earth carrying dangerous microbes.
 The achievement of broadcasting live television from the moon was nearly as astonishing as landing there.

 Ask anybody over the age of 50 about the moon, and they’re likely to talk about the amazing live television broadcasts from the lunar surface.
 On July 20, 1969, workers called in sick and children stayed home from school.
 Crowds gathered around televisions in department store windows and in parks where giant monitors had been set up.
 Local community papers and magazines, including the ubiquitous American coffee-table staples Life and Time, as well as radio and television news programs provided unprecedented and sustained coverage.
 And in the drama of the event, the attention of millions of people collected as one.